phy-q/benchmark/README.md

 ## 7.Human Player Data
 <a name="HumanPlayerData"/></a>
-The human player data on Hi-Phy is given in ```human_player_data.zip```.
+The human player data on Phy-Q is given in ```human_player_data.zip```.
 This includes summarized data for 20 players.
 Each .csv file is for a player and the following are the columns.
 1.	levelIndex: The index assigned to the task
 2.	levelName: The name of the task
 3.	attempts: Number of attempts taken to solve the task